Quasi-finite morphism: Properties

 Quasi-finiteness is preserved by base change.
 The composite and fiber product of quasi-finite morphisms is quasi-finite.

 If f is unramified at a point x, then f is quasi-finite at x.
 Conversely, if f is quasi-finite at x, and if also $\mathcal{O}_{f^{-1}(f(x)),x}$, the local ring of x in the fiber f−1(f(x)), is a field and a finite separable extension of κ(f(x)), then f is unramified at x.

 Finite morphisms are quasi-finite.
 A quasi-finite proper morphism locally of finite presentation is finite.
 Indeed, a morphism is finite if and only if it is proper and locally quasi-finite.
+Since proper morphisms are of finite type and finite type morphisms are quasi-compact one may omit the qualification locally, i.e., a morphism is finite if and only if it is proper and quasi-finite.

 A generalized form of Zariski Main Theorem is the following: Suppose Y is quasi-compact and quasi-separated.
 Let f be quasi-finite, separated and of finite presentation.
 Then f factors as $X \hookrightarrow X' \to Y$ where the first morphism is an open immersion and the second is finite.
 (X is open in a finite scheme over Y.)